anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 - As a user, I want clear instructions on how to play the game and access resources.

 ### Strategy
-The goal is to make a well-functioning professional CV website.
-The focus was on making the design both user-friendly and creative.
+The goal is to create a well-functioning online quiz website that not only meets users' needs but also keeps them engaged, informed, and entertained while learning.

 ### Scope
-For the users (employers and recruiters), I wanted to give them a good overview of myself (Anjalee Kulasinghe), focusing on my experience, education, and skills.
-This way, the users can get a better idea of who I am and whether I am a potential candidate for the vacancy.
-As well, I kept the traditional CV format so it would be easy for the users to find information about me.
+As the developer, I wanted to provide an engaging and interactive platform for players to test their knowledge on various subjects.
+By creating a user-friendly, visually appealing, and mobile-responsive interface that helps the user experience a seamless game, by offering a diverse range of quizzes to cater to diverse interests and skill levels, and by providing instant feedback to motivate continuous participation and learning.

 ### Structure
-I followed the traditional CV framework since it is not overly complicated and it will be easy for the users to find the information they are looking for.
-The Online CV website has a single, long, scrolling page design.
-My structure features a fixed top navigation that connects the user to each of the sections from anywhere on the page.
-I have also included a link at the end of the navigation to download a copy of the traditional CV if the user likes that format.
+I followed the simple layout so the interface would be user-friendly.
+Game instructions are given before the quiz starts.
+All questions are multiple-choice questions, and there is only one answer.
+At the top of the quiz window, the current question answer is shown with the progress bar, score, and timer visible to the player, so the player can easily keep track.

 **Website Sections:**
-1. **_Home / Landing page:_** A simple introduction about myself.
-2. **_Experience:_** My work histories are displayed in reverse chronological order.
-3. **_Education:_** My education history is displayed in reverse chronological order.
-4. **_Skills:_** Four focus areas are divided into boxes, which include my professional skillset, language proficiency, technical languages, and technical tools that I am familiar with.
-5. **_Contact:_** A contact page featuring basic contact information, and a contact form to contact me via the webpage.
+1. **_Home / Landing page:_** A welcome message to the Quiz Saga and let the user select a user name.
+A message will display along with the given user name by the player to make it a little bit personal to the player and explain the two buttons.
+2. **_Game page:_** The page will display the quiz questions (five questions for a single quiz), and at the end of the quiz, the player can know the total score and decide whether to play again or go to the home page.
-6. **_Footer:_** This is not the main section of the website but rather an ending to the website with social media links and copywriting information.
+3. **_Footer:_** This is not the main section of the website but rather an ending to the website with social media links and copywriting information.

 ### Skeleton
 The website is designed to be clear and simple.
 And the site has a simple tree structure with hierarchical flows from top to bottom.